mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   These are used to represent signed integers with a specified number of bits.
   The type `int` is at least 32 bits.
-  It is based on the word size of the host platform, 32 bits on 32-bit systems and
+  Its size is based on the word size of the host platform, 32 bits on 32-bit systems and
   64 bits on 64-bit systems.
 - `uint`, `uint16`, `uint32`, `uint64`\